chengzhi-c/natural-talk/README.en.md

 └── assets/
 ```

+## Not For

+Academic papers, official documents, legal writing, marketing copy, speeches: scenarios that call for the opposite register.
+The rules yield to genre conventions there.

-## Boundaries
+## Limitations

-Academic papers, official documents, legal writing, marketing copy — the rules yield to genre conventions there.
-Most "AI flavor" stems from pretraining expression flaws; rules can only remind the model to avoid them, and the effect depends on the model's own interpretation ability.
+Most "AI flavor" in model writing comes from expression flaws formed during pretraining.
+At this stage, a skill or prompt can mainly remind and warn the model to avoid these issues; the actual effect still depends on the model's own ability to interpret instructions.

 ## Contributing